-- 42. There are a number of challenges that can impact on the efficacy of the management of safety risk in the tramway sector: - Tramways remain a relatively small sector and this limits the overall available pool of expertise.
-The operation of tramways remain inherently reliant on the
+46. There are a number of challenges that can impact on the efficacy of the management of safety risk in the tramway sector:

-- competence and fitness of drivers for the control of the vehicles.
-As with road vehicles the primary risk control mechanism is the driver. - The disparate nature of the GB's independent tram systems and their operator's means that they do not have common pressures for consistency and standards that are seen in the mainline railway or heavy use metro/urban railway.
-This presents a challenge to the industry's central bodies UKTram and the new LRSSB to deliver common and shared understanding of the sector's risks and control measures, and minimum standards and strategic safety leadership for the industry. - While technology to monitor and support tram driving is a rapidly developing area its emergence is relatively new, and the industry needs to work together to assess and evaluate which technologies can offer the most suitable assistance, to increase the reliability of line of sight operation, and help reduce risk exposure. - The supply of vehicles and other key systems from a small number of EU and International suppliers limits the degree to which GB specific requirements can be applied without increasing costs beyond reasonable practicability; consequently requirements must be subject to rigorous risk assessment and cost-benefit analysis. - Passenger growth continues across all the GB tramway systems, putting pressure on systems, infrastructure and staff.
-This comes at a time when some tramways are already reaching the age where some equipment and systems are becoming life-expired or requiring mid-life refurbishment.
-Managing upgrade and replacement in increasingly highly loaded transport networks presents operational and safety challenges to the companies involved.
+- Tramways remain a relatively small sector and this limits the overall available pool of expertise. - The operation of tramways remain inherently reliant on the competence and fitness of drivers for the control of the vehicles.
+As with road vehicles the primary risk control mechanism is the driver; - The disparate nature of the GB's independent tram systems and their operators' means that they do not have common pressures for consistency and standards that are seen in the mainline railway or heavy use metro/urban railway.
+This presents a challenge to the industry's central bodies, UKTram and the new LRSSB, to deliver common and shared understanding of the sector's risks and control measures, and minimum standards and strategic safety leadership for the industry;

+- While technology to monitor and support tram driving is a rapidly developing area its emergence is relatively new, and the industry needs to work together to assess and evaluate which technologies can offer the most suitable assistance, to increase the reliability of line of sight operation, and help reduce risk exposure; - The supply of vehicles and other key systems from a small number of EU and International suppliers limits the degree to which GB specific requirements can be applied without increasing costs beyond reasonable practicability; consequently requirements must be subject to rigorous risk assessment and cost-benefit analysis; - Passenger growth continues across all the GB tramway systems, putting pressure on systems, infrastructure and staff.
+This comes at a time when some tramways are already reaching the age where some equipment and systems are becoming lifeexpired or requiring mid-life refurbishment.
+Managing upgrade and replacement in increasingly highly loaded transport networks presents operational and safety challenges to the companies involved; - Given their operation in areas with pedestrians and road vehicles, tram systems are dependent on their safety performance on not only their own maintenance and operations, but also the use of and interaction with the tramway by the public.
+The level of misunderstanding or deliberate violation of safe behaviours when interacting with tramways can have significant influence on the level and severity of safety incidents on tramways.